Local intersections of Lagrangian manifolds correspond to catastrophe theory: Lagrangian contact problems and catastrophe theory

-\begin{remark} Cotangent bundle structures for a symplectic manifold $Z$ with respect to a Lagrangian submanifold $X$ correspond to completely integrable Lagrangian subbundles of the tangent bundle $TZ$ transverse to $X$.
+\begin{remark} Cotangent bundle structures for a symplectic manifold $Z$ over a Lagrangian submanifold $X$ correspond to completely integrable Lagrangian subbundles of the tangent bundle $TZ$ transverse to $X$.
 (See \cite{Libermann1987} for details.)
-Moreover, cotangent bundle structures are in 1 to 1 correspondence with 1-forms whose zero-set is $X$ and whose exterior derivative is the symplectic structure.
-The cotangent bundle structure $\Phi \colon U \to V$, where $U$ is an open neighbourhood of $X$ and $V$ is an open neighbourhood of the zero section of $T^\ast X$, associated to such a 1-form $\alpha$ is such that $\Phi^\ast \lambda = \alpha$ \cite{golubitsky1975contact,Libermann1987}. \end{remark}
+Moreover, cotangent bundle structures are in 1 to 1 correspondence with 1-forms defined on neighbourhoods of $X$ whose zero-set is $X$ and whose exterior derivative is the symplectic structure.
+The cotangent bundle structure $\Phi \colon U \to V$, where $U$ is an open neighbourhood of $X$ and $V$ is an open neighbourhood of the zero section of $T^\ast X$, associated to such a 1-form $\alpha$ is such that $\Phi^\ast \lambda = \alpha$ \cite{golubitsky1975contact,Libermann1987}, where $\lambda$ is the canonical/tautological 1-form of $T^\ast X$. \end{remark}

 For reference, let us recall some of Golubitsky and Guillemin's results and provide proofs for the cases where we would like to use the statement in a more general setting than in the original paper.